tanghao-xiaomi/docs/README.md

 - [Calendar](../../.././packages_fe_examples/blob/trunk/calendar/README.md): Demonstrates a basic calendar.

 More Quick App examples are continuously being added.
 To see all examples, please visit the [Quick App Examples Repository](../../../packages_fe_examples).

+## openvela Versioning Strategy

+- **dev (Development Branch)**

+    Contains the latest features and fixes, and may be unstable.
+Recommended for developers who wish to experience new features or contribute.

+- **trunk (Main Stable Branch)**

+    A comprehensively tested, stable version.
+Stable features from the `dev` branch are merged here.
+Recommended for most users seeking stability.

+- **Release Tags**

+    Permanent tags created from the `trunk` branch, representing an official, stable release.
+We strongly recommend using the latest release tag in **production environments** to ensure maximum stability.

+    - **List of Released Versions**:

+        - `trunk-5.2`: For detailed changes in this version, please refer to its [v5.2 Release Notes](./en/release_notes/v5.2.md).

+    - **Maintenance Policy**:

+        Critical bug fixes for a released version will be delivered by releasing a new patch tag (e.g., `trunk-5.2.1`).

 ## Code contribution